Umuzi-org/tech-department/content/projects/oop/cars/_index.md

 ---
 title: Animals!
 ---
-This Challenge should 3 topics fromm you OOP knowledge
+This Challenge should test 3 topics from your OOP knowledge
 1. Encapsulation
 2. Enheritance
 3. Polymophism